MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/countermeasures.md

 ### Protect DMA ports

-It's important to protect DMA ports, as external peripherals may gain unauthorized access to memory.
+It's important to protect DMA ports, as external peripherals might gain unauthorized access to memory.
 Depending on the device capabilities, there are different options to protect DMA ports.
 To learn more, see the policy setting [Disable new DMA devices when this computer is locked](configure.md?tabs=common#disable-new-dma-devices-when-this-computer-is-locked).

 ## Attack countermeasures